DSharpPlus/DSharpPlus/docs/articles/migdsharp.md

-# I updated from DiscordSharp and now I'm drowning in red underline!
+# Halp!
+I left my cave and the red light hurts my eyes!

 DSharpPlus is a continuation of DiscordSharp made by Luigifan / Suicvne.
 The two libraries are quite similar, however a lot has changed since we've continued the lib.
 Here's a migration guide for those who still need it.

 ## Connecting

 Due to some changes in Discord's API and in the library itself, connecting to Discord goes a bit differently.
 Instead of constructing a DiscordClient object with just a token and a boolean, we now have to provide a whole DiscordConfiguration object.

 Before this change your code would've looked like this:

 ```cs
 DiscordClient client = new DiscordClient("your token", true); // true is for isbot.
 // these two lines were used for logging in with email and password,